 What is on the horizon?

-There is no service in Office 365 which is that hard to foresee than Microsoft Teams.
+There is no service in Office 365 which is that hard to foresee than Microsoft Teams and this is still valid.
 There are several things we already know which are coming.
 Go to the filtered Office 365-Roadmap Microsoft Teams.
 As mentioned earlier there are rumors of a “free” version of Microsoft Teams.

 Microsoft published also great new features for Teams which can be found at Office blogs.